 If you still have plenty of time and enjoy great coastal scenery, take a detour off the bitumen to Point Gibbon.
 It can’t really be called a town, it’s just a few shacks and camping areas, but the cliffs and beaches are beautiful.

 Both Arno Bay and Port Neill are typical coastal fishing towns.
-Drive inland take a look, stroll along the foreshore or jetty and see what the locals are catching.
+Drive in to take a look, stroll along the foreshore or jetty and see what the locals are catching.
 There’s also a mangrove boardwalk in Arno Bay to stretch your legs on.

 Your destination for the day is Tumby Bay.
-Once you arrive into town, spend some time enjoying the incredible street art on dozens of buildings throughout the town.
+Once you arrive into town, spend some time enjoying the incredible street art on dozens of buildings throughout the town, one of the best things to do in Eyre Peninsula.
 Tumby Bay holds an annual “Colour Tumby” festival where more murals are done.
 The silos in Tumby Bay are also painted, so don’t miss them while you are here.

 After exploring the town, make your way to the Tumby Bay Hotel for a meal and enjoy the country pub atmosphere.